-The IP settings can be configured in the Server Network Settings under Configurations -menu.
+The IP settings can be configured in the Server Network Settings under the Configurations -menu.
 By default, the AS listens for incoming connections on the first network interface, but if you have multiple public IP addresses, it is possible to select between the interfaces or to listen on all of them.

 In the VPN Server settings, you will find the hostname, IP addresses and protocols, as well as the port numbers all easily configured straight from the control panel.

 If you have a valid domain name configured for your server, you can set the hostname to the Hostname or IP Address -field to allow the AS to validate the configuration in the Web Server -settings.
-The hostname also sets the server address in the AS generated profiles.
-Keep it set to the IP address the server is listening if you do not have a DNS record pointing to the server’s IP.
+The hostname also sets the server address in the AS-generated profiles.
+Keep it set to the IP address the server is listening to if you do not have a DNS record pointing to the server’s IP.

 Next are the IP address settings for the Admin Web control panel and port selection.
 Be careful when making changes to the admin IPs not to lock yourself out from the admin panel by changing the IP to something unreachable.
-In such case, it is possible to reconfigure the AS manually at your cloud server side using the /usr/local/openvpn_as/bin/ovpn-init tool as mentioned in the installation output.
+In such a case, it is possible to reconfigure the AS manually at your cloud server side using the /usr/local/openvpn_as/bin/ovpn-init tool as mentioned in the installation output.

 With the basic configuration settings, go to the Advanced VPN settings and scroll down to the bottom of the page.
 Here you will find the Additional OpenVPN Config Directives that allow you to specify any additional server and client options.